Nickssingh/Hyperparameter-Tuning-XGBoost/README.md

 -	*colsample_bytree*: It is the ratio of the columns used in tree construction.
 -	*eta*: It is the learning rate.
 Higher values make boosting process conservative by shrinking the weights of the features and prevents overfitting.

+More information on the aforementioned and other parameters can be found [here](https://xgboost.readthedocs.io/en/latest/parameter.html).

+1. Converting dataframes into data matrix